AI-Newton: A Concept-Driven Physical Law Discovery System without Prior Physical Knowledge

-AI-Newton integrates plausible reasoning with symbolic methods to establish an autonomous discovery workflow.
-The workflow can continuously distill knowledge from experimental data, expressed as physical concepts and laws.
-Each analysis trial attempts a full workflow execution, as shown in Fig.~\ref{fig:overview}.
-We note that plausible reasoning is a method based on rational inference from partial evidence\cite{polya1990mathematics1,polya1990mathematics2}.
+\sect{Autonomous discovery workflow} The autonomous discovery workflow in AI-Newton continuously distill knowledge---expressed as physical concepts and laws---from experimental data, as shown in Fig.~\ref{fig:overview}.
+Plausible reasoning, a method based on rational inference from partial evidence~\cite{polya1990mathematics1,polya1990mathematics2}, is the key to discovering knowledge.
 Unlike deductive logic, it produces contextually reasonable rather than universally certain conclusions, mirroring scientific practice where hypotheses precede rigorous verification.

-The workflow initiates each trial by selecting an experiment and a few concepts from the KB.
-This is implemented through a recommendation engine that integrates value function inspired by the UCB algorithm\cite{lai1985asymptotically,lai1987adaptive,agrawal1995sample,katehakis1995sequential,auer2002using} with dynamic NN adaptation during discovery.
-To prevent the workflow from grappling with complex experiments before accumulating adequate knowledge, we put forward an era-control strategy.
-This strategy restricts each trial to conclude within a specific wall-clock time for a given era.
-If no knowledge can be gained after a sufficient number of attempts, the recommendation engine will increase the allotted time and transition into a new era.
-The recommendation engine naturally emulates human tendencies in balancing exploitation and exploration.
-See \cite{methods}.
+The workflow initiates each trial by selecting an experiment and a few concepts from the theory base.
+This selection is governed by a recommendation engine that integrates a UCB-inspired value function~\cite{lai1985asymptotically,lai1987adaptive,agrawal1995sample,katehakis1995sequential,auer2002using} with a dynamically adapted NN.
+The NN's architecture is updated in real-time to favor configurations that lead to efficient knowledge extraction.
+This mechanism enables the system to emulate human-like learning, naturally balancing the trade-off between exploration and exploitation.

+To ensure the workflow establishes foundational knowledge before tackling complex experiments, we introduce an era-control strategy.
+Within a given era, every trial must conclude within a specific wall-clock time limit.
+If no new knowledge is acquired after a sufficient number of trials, the system advances to a new era with an exponentially increased time limit.
+Consequently, this strategy keeps the system focused on simpler experiments in the early phases.
+(See SMs\cite{supplement} for more details.)